 ● Batch 10x10 Generic Box Procedure

-d) Specify properties of the final mixture
+d) Properties of the final mixture

 For case (d), the following specification options are available: